amfasis/lyrc/readme.md

 I had two occasions where the ir-thread exited with an exception, which I think was related to the pigpio deamon not available (while the daemon was requested to start).

+During initial development (porting irrp) I had to divide the pulse length by 2 (lines 179 and 183 in ir_thread.py).
+After some time not using I found it was not working anymore, and I could fix it by removing the division by two.
+Maybe pigpio updated in the mean time or maybe something else was wrong on my site.

+## Contributions

 I am aware that it is only build for one specific remote config.
 I'm happy to help where I can in case you need a remote with additional configurations.

 Any updates to the project are also welcome.